Puss in Boots (1922 film): Production

-The film is representative of 1920s Disney-produced films in relying on visual gags, anarchic humor, and (in the finale) a chase scene.
+The film is representative of 1920s Disney-produced films in a relying on visual gags, anarchic humor, and (in the finale) a chase scene.
 In contrast, the 1930s fairy-tale derived animated shorts of Disney incorporated themes examining the morality of the characters involved, and were more didactic in intent.
 This was part of a shift in animation of the time, as the products of the film form previously consisted mostly of comedy films.
 Disney led the way towards the animated melodrama genre and the incorporation of seriousness in the plots.

 The relatively primitive drawings were created by the small staff of the studio, which consisted of Walt Disney himself, Hugh Harman and Rudolf Ising, Ub Iwerks, Carman Maxwell, Lorrey Tague, and Otto Walliman.
 The frequent gags and unconventional plots provide the Laugh-O-Grams with the mood of a carnival spectacle.

 Setting

 The setting of the film is contemporary, effectively featuring the 1920s United States, albeit with the anachronistic presence of a traditional monarchy in an otherwise modern setting.